Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

 - Adoption request page
     - Allows the user to submit a request to adopt a specific cat
-    - The user supplies all required fields allowing fLoC to to establish contact and start the process
+    - The user supplies all required fields allowing fLoC to establish contact and start the process

 - Find Us page
     - Provides operating hours, adress and contact information